 The wikibook pilot was a distinct success.
 Within the first year, the wikibook was being accessed over twice as frequently as the PDF version of the booklet.
 By 2016, we had converted 15 of our booklets into wikibooks, and our Clicklaw Wikibooks were attracting over 40,000 visits annually.

 In 2017, we launched our fourth generation website, featuring content we developed specifically for the web.
 The content features interactive elements, step-by-step guidance, and practical tools such as downloadable templates.
-It continues a long tradition of engaging and empowering the public to take action to "work out life's legal problems".
+We sharpened our focus on everyday legal problems — issues that come up fairly often in daily life for a significant number of British Columbians.

 In 2019, we added Dial-A-Law to the fold, taking over operation of the site from the Canadian Bar Association BC Branch.
 As a starting point for information on the law in British Columbia in 190+ topic areas, it complements the in-depth coverage of everyday legal problems on our People's Law School site.

 By 2020, traffic to our People's Law School site had increased tenfold since the 2017 relaunch.
 Visitors were giving glowing reviews for how the information helped them take action to "work out life's legal problems."

 As the coronavirus pandemic took hold in early 2020, we adapted on the fly and started offering webinars.
 They allowed us to reach British Columbians across the province, remotely, with up-to-date education on their rights during the crisis.

 Webinars are now a key part of our programming mix.
 We reach hundreds of viewers with each of our broadcasts, which we record and make available through our website.